 I strongly believe in America's founding philosophy, which gave birth to the fundamental principles that construct the Declaration of Independence, the US Constitution, the Bill of Rights, and the State Constitutions.
 Our Constitution must be enforced FIRST!
 These documents exist to define and limit American government, to secure individual liberty, property ownership and a voluntarist based economy.
-I am running for Sheriff as a Republican because I believe running as a Republican comes closest to the spirit of what America's founding philosophy is.
+Like several of the Justices on the US Supreme Court, I am a Constitutional Originalist, the conviction that the Constitution is a fiduciary, legal document, and must be interpreted as such.

 Law Enforcement Experience:

 I am a former law enforcement officer with the Lee County Sheriff's Office.
 My interest in law enforcement began when I was a student at UNC at Chapel Hill in the 90s.
 I did “ride-a-longs” with UNC campus police during the weekend shifts.
 In 2003 I was hired by Lee County Sheriff Billy Bryant.
 Later, current Sheriff Tracy Carter rehired me when he was first elected.
 In October of 2017, I left the Sheriff’s office on my own accord, to pursue a few business opportunities and passions.
 I am very proud to have worked under two good Sheriffs.
 Both have personally inspired me.